yahoojp-marketing/ydn-api-documents/docs/en/api_reference/data/AdGroup/ManualCPCAdGroupBid.md

 # ManualCPCAdGroupBid

 Adgroup level bids used in manual CPC bidding strategy.

-※This is not available when specified a campaign ID of Ad Distribution type "VIDEO_AD".
+※This is not available when specified a campaign ID for ad distribution type "VIDEO_AD".
+More details are described on [Create Ad Group - Enter the Bid amount of the Ad Group](https://ads-help.yahoo.co.jp/yahooads/ydn/articledetail?lan=en&aid=487).

 ### Service